It’s all about the coffee

 - It is well worth using a digital thermometer to ensure the ice cream mixture doesn’t scramble, then cooling it quickly.

-My Coffee Ice Cream Recipe
+Coffee or Coffee Praline Ice Cream

 - 250 ml whole milk